 I provide a great educational experience because I still think of myself as a student.
 I don't just have a pile of the same book to give to each new student.
-I listen to what the student wants to play and together we slog through some of the necessary things they need to know in order to play what they want.
-I teach classical, blues, improvisation, pop/rock, etc. I was fortunate enough to be recommended by another teacher to write a book for to the Alfred Publishing Company 15 years ago.
-It has sold about 17,000 copies.
-You can find it here: https://www.amazon.com/Beginning-Piano-Adults-Grown-Up-Approach/dp/1929395655.
+I listen to what the student wants to play and together we work on the aspects of music that are necessary to meet the student's goals.
+I teach classical, blues, improvisation, pop/rock, etc.

 I enjoy interacting with my students.
 I enjoy figuring out how my students' brains work to figure out the easiest way to communicate information to them.
 I enjoy being invited to watch their talent shows at school and telling them how wonderful they were.
 I enjoy being invited to 7-year-olds bithday parties.
 I enjoy the drawings and cards hanging on my fridge.
 But mostly, I love making music together.

 My son is 5 years old and he has been absolutely great.
 He understands how to speak with him and gets him to execute and understand easily.
 My son looks forward to his lessons.

 He is a gentle soul and works well with my daughter for the past 3 years.
 And he comes to our home!

 I took many lessons from Karl while I lived in Jersey City.
 He is an amazing teacher.
 He's very patient and encouraging and has a very effective teaching style.
 I looked forward to every lesson.
 Even when I had issues with schedule conflicts with work he was very understanding and helped find an accommodating schedule for both of us.
 I would highly recommend him to anyone looking to start or continue piano lessons.

 Karl is an excellent teacher, he knows his music and his students very well.
 As a parent I feel every session is productive and something new is learned.